xaptum/xtt-spec/draft-xaptum-xtt.md

               Hk > Indicates data MAC'd using handshake keys Sk > Indicates data MAC'd using session keys
 ~~~
-{: #xtt-session title="Message flow for XTT Session Creation Handshake"}
+{: #xtt-session title="Message flow for XTT Session Creation Handshake and Record-Level Protocol"}

-(TODO) record layer

 # Handshake Protocols

-## Features Common to All Handshakes
-The first two messages of a handshake (ClientInit and ServerInitAndAttest)
+The XTT protocol includes two handshake protocols:
-are the same for both handshake types (ClientID and AuthenticatedSession).
-When responding to a ClientInit with a ServerInitAndAttest,
-an implementation MAY store all necessary state in the ServerCookie
-embedded in the ServerInitAndAttest and save no state locally.

-After receiving a ServerInitAndAttest,
-a client responds with a ClientAttest message.
-There are four variants of ClientAttest message,
-where two are for a ClientID handshake and two
-are for an AuthenticatedSession handshake.
+an identity-provisioning protocol,
+and a session-establishment protocol.

+The messages defined below are given to the underlying transport-layer
+as-is (i.e. there is no further framing).
+A handshake MUST be completed within a single
+underlying connection with the same physical endpoint.

+## Common Messages
-For each handshake type, the two variants indicate whether
+Both handshake protocols begin with the same two messages:
-or not a payload is included with the message.

-### ClientInit Message
-All handshakes begin with the client sending a ClientInit message to the server.
+the ClientInit and the ServerInitAndAttest.

+### ClientInit
-A client may resend a ClientInit if it has not received a ServerInitAndAttest
+A client initiates a handshake
-in response within a timeout period.
-There is no requirement that ClientInit retries be identical, as long
-as a client only responds to one ServerInitAndAttest response.
+with a ClientInit message.
+This message determines the parameters
+(version and cryptographic algorithms)
+of the subsequent handshake,
+provides a nonce for the server to sign
+(to prevent replay attacks of this handshake),
+and communicates the client's ephemeral Diffie-Hellman public key.

 Structure of this message: